 When the road delivers a story, and that story becomes landscape art.

-The work of art is always ‘fluid’ and the nice thing about this job is it lends itself well to periods of isolation, it is a requirement!
+The road to Art is always ‘fluid’ and the nice thing about this job is it lends itself well to periods of isolation, it is a requirement!
 But I am used to getting out of the studio pretty regularly between paintings, to experience life in the raw and from new vantage points.
 Shaking up my perspective is important to my work and feeds my soul.
 I enjoy the aerial perspectives afforded from the window of a jet plane, but more still, I love riding passenger side in an automobile.
 I love the feel of the road under the tires, I love the vistas whipping by my window at time-lapse speeds and I love the reflections off the shiny hood of my drivers car.

 Last month when travel opened up again I had the opportunity to collaborate with a photographer from Manitoba, so I took off on my first flight.
 From Brandon, Manitoba to Victoria BC, we went on an 10 day journey of exploring the prairies to the sea, during COVID.
 It was mentally good to get out and see how other provinces were ‘doing COVID’ and it was mentally uplifting to inhale deeply in nature.
 From this trip came a number of photos and video that will continue to feed future paintings about Canada.
 For now, a start with this ‘Group of Four’ – four little landscapes (when I say little I mean smaller than my usual canvasses) The four paintings feature a distinct prairie palette rendered in custom mixed colours ranging from Big Sky Blue, to Canola Yellow, Barn Red and Glacial Lake Teal.
 Here are a Group of Four landscape paintings, taken straight from the road across western Canada.